 Because of the difficulties in defining contrast in images, many definitions of contrast in a complex scene found in the literature are restricted to the assessment of contrast changes in the same image displayed in two different ways.
-One such definition of contrast change was given by Ginsburg.3 For an image spanning the full range of displayed gray levels (i.e., 0-255 gray levels), the contrast was defined as 100%, but when the same image was linearly compressed to span only half of the range (i.e., 0-127), the contrast was reduced to 50%.
+One such definition of contrast change was given by Ginsburg.
+For an image spanning the full range of displayed gray levels (i.e., 0-255 gray levels), the contrast was defined as 100%, but when the same image was linearly compressed to span only half of the range (i.e., 0-127), the contrast was reduced to 50%.
 With this definition of contrast change, the mean luminance decreases with contrast and, thus, based on some of the other definitions, the contrast should be left unchanged by compression.
-More commonly, the contrast change of impression. change of images was evaluated by using the Michelson definition [Eq.
+More commonly, the contrast change of images was evaluated by using the Michelson definition [Eq.
 (1)].
-Image contrast was changed by linear while the average luminance was held constant.4 saling while the average luminance was held constant.4 this approach appears to assess properly the relative contrast change between two presentations of the same image wast change with this are addressed below).
+Image contrast was changed by linear scaling while the average luminance was held constant.
+This approach appears to assess properly the relative contrast change between two presentations of the same image (difficulties with this are addressed below).

-Absolute measurement of contrast using the Michelson absolute measurement of contrast using the Michelson definition is not appropriate because one or two points of extreme brightness or darkness can determine the contrast of the whole image.
-For example, if a single bright highlight of an especially dark shadow point is added to a fairly low-antast image, the image Michelson contrast increases dra-antically, but the perceived contrast may be decreased.
-For the same reason, comparison of contrast in two different mages, such as two faces, may be affected largely by incidental occurrences, such as reflections from the cornea or from a small, dark birthmark.
+Absolute measurement of contrast using the Michelson definition is not appropriate because one or two points of extreme brightness or darkness can determine the contrast of the whole image.
+For example, if a single bright highlight or an especially dark shadow point is added to a fairly low-contrast image, the image Michelson contrast increases dramatically, but the perceived contrast may be decreased.
+For the same reason, comparison of contrast in two different images, such as two faces, may be affected largely by incidental occurrences, such as reflections from the cornea or from a small, dark birthmark.

-Instudying the effects of masking^{5,6} by using two different images superimposed to create an intensity-mixed image, the relative intensity in percent of each image was used6 instead of contrast.
-However, even this measure cannot be used when the two superimposed images are band limited in two different bands of spatial frequencies.^{6,7} where x_i is a normalized gray-level value such that $0 \le x_i \le 1$ and \bar{x} is the mean normalized gray level:
+In studying the effects of masking by using two different images superimposed to create an intensity-mixed image, the relative intensity in percent of each image was used instead of contrast.
+However, even this measure cannot be used when the two superimposed images are band limited in two different bands of spatial frequencies.

 A common way to define the contrast in an image so that the contrast of two different images can be compared is to measure the root-mean-square (rms) contrast.
-8,9 The rms is defined as
+The rms is defined as where $x_i$ is a normalized gray-level value such that $0 \le x_i \le 1$ and $\bar{x}$ is the mean normalized gray level:

+rms =

-$$rms = \left[\frac{1}{n-1} \sum{i=1}^{n} (x_i - \bar{x})^2\right]^{1/2},$$ (4a)
+$$\left[\frac{1}{n-1} \sum{i=1}^{n} (x_i - \bar{x})^2\right]^{1/2}$$

+, (4a)

-$$\hat{x} = \frac{1}{n} \sum{i=1}^{n} x_i. \tag{4b}$$
+$$\bar{x} = \frac{1}{n} \sum{i=1}^{n} x_i. \tag{4b}$$

-With this definition, images of different human faces have the same contrast if their rms contrast is equal.9 The rms contrast does not depend on spatial frequency content of the image or the spatial distribution of contrast in the image.
+With this definition, images of different human faces have the same contrast if their rms contrast is equal.
+The rms contrast does not depend on spatial frequency content of the image or the spatial distribution of contrast in the image.

-Loshin and Banton, 10 working with face images, recognized the need to define contrast locally in the images.
+Loshin and Banton, working with face images, recognized the need to define contrast locally in the images.
 They defined a local, low-contrast feature by arbitrarily measuring a local mean luminance along the chin line relative to the background and a local high-contrast feature by measuring a mean luminance of the forehead and the dark hair above the forehead.